Jojohickman21/DeepLearning-Mini-Project-Dog-Classifier/README.md

-# Fun Little test project
+# Fun little test project
-This is a fun Image Classifier I made.
+This is a fun dog image classifier I made.
 This is also my first ever GitHub project.
 Thanks for any criticism.